gklyne/annalist/documents/installing-annalist.md

 Prerequisite for this option:  a Linux operating system with [Docker](https://www.docker.com) installed.

-If Annalist docker containers have been used previously on the host system, the following commamnds ensure you have the latest images:
+If Annalist Docker containers have been used previously on the host system, the following commamnds ensure you have the latest images:

     docker pull gklyne/annalist_site
     docker pull gklyne/annalist

+If this is the first time Annalist has been run on this system, create a new Annalist site data container:

+    docker run --name=annalist_site --detach gklyne/annalist_site

 Then

-    docker run --name=annalist_site --detach gklyne/annalist_site
     docker run --interactive --tty --rm \
         --publish=8000:8000 --volumes-from=annalist_site \
         gklyne/annalist bash

-The remaining commands are executed in the shell environment presented by the final `docker run` command above.
+The remaining commands are executed in the shell environment presented by the `docker run` command above.

     annalist-manager version

-Check the version displayed: I've found docker sometimes caches older versions and fails up update to the latest available.
+Check the version displayed: I've found Docker sometimes caches older versions and fails up update to the latest available.
 If necessary, use `docker rmi gklyne/annalist` to remove old images from the local cache.
 If all is well, continue as follows:

-If this is the first time annalist has been run on this system, create a new Annalist site data and database:
+If this is the first time Annalist has been run on this system, create a new Annalist site data and database:

     annalist-manager createsitedata
     annalist-manager initialize